 The first stage of the assessment process used the Department of Planning and Environment’s Land iQ.
 Land iQ is a world-first data platform that uses smart technology to rapidly but robustly assess land based on more than 100 data sets.

 This assessment included a number of key measures including land zoning, assessment of flood and bushfire risk, important biodiversity values and strategic alignment with state and local government plans.

 Stage 1 of the Land Suitability Assessment was used to produce a shortlist of sites to be assessed by the independent Resilient Lands Expert Panel (the Independent Panel).
-During this Stage, the NRRC also consulted with relevant councils and the Department of Planning and Environment on the suitability of sites to be shortlisted for Stage 2 Assessment.
+During this Stage, relevant councils and the Department of Planning and Environment were consulted on the suitability of sites to be shortlisted for Stage 2 Assessment.

 How was land assessed during during Stage 2 of the Land Suitability Assessment?

 The second stage of the assessment process was undertaken by an independent Panel.
 The Panel considered criteria related to three core areas: